inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

 **TestCoder**: Markus\
 Markus is quite comfortable with writing tests.\
 **CustomerContact**: Martin\
-Martin feels comfortable with the rules of the game,\
+Martin feels comfortable with the rules of the game, because he has met\
-hence he was the natural choice for this part of the team.\
+at most lectures and read the rulebook.
+He felt like the natural choice for\
+this role, together with the logic subjects he has had.\
 **Graphic Design**: Arthur\
 Arthur really likes graphic design.